stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *Here we see that LambdaExecutionRole2 has been given a policy or set of permissions called AdministrativeAccess which allows that Role to do anything it wants on any resource it wants.
-So if Serverless Producer has role LamndaExecutionRole2 it has permissions under AdministrativeAccess policy and can do what ever it wants.
-Thats a bit too loose so lets delete that by clicking  on the x.*
+> *Here, we see that 'LambdaExecutionRole2' has been given a policy or set of permissions called 'AdministrativeAccess' which allows that role to do anything it wants on any resource it wants.
+So, if 'serverlessproducer' has role 'LamndaExecutionRole2', it has permissions under 'AdministrativeAccess' policy and can do what ever it wants.
+That's a bit too loose so lets delete that by clicking on the x.*

 ### ServerlessProducer - LambdaExecutionRole2 role - AdministrativeAccess policy